 preeclampsia incidence is elevated after use of donor oocytes or donor sperm where prior contact with conceptusalloantigens has not occurred.

 Research like this is important to define the mechanisms through which seminal fluid interacts with female reproductive tissues, to provide knowledge that may assist in preconception planning and infertility treatment.
 It also bring attention to the fact that couples still need to be engaging in regular intercourse during IVF cycles to help not only with implantation, but to increase pregnancy rates through optimization on the endometrial lining through contact with seminal fluid.
 Regular intercourse also promotes connection and bonding for the couple as well and this is something that is very much overlooked.

 My clinic offers a comprehensive Fertility Program where couples are educated on important factors such as this… and more

-If you would like to find out how you could improve your chances of having a baby, please give my clinic a call and ask about my highly successful fertility program that has helped over 12,500 babies (and counting) into the world and can increase a couples chances of conception by 96.1% *
+If you would like to find out how you could improve your chances of having a baby, please give my clinic a call and ask about my fertility program that has helped over 12,500 babies (and counting) into the world and may assist in increasing a couples chances of conception

-For more information on my highly success fertility program, see also https://drandreworr.com.au/fertility/fertility-program/
+For more information on my fertility program, see also https://drandreworr.com.au/fertility/fertility-program/

 Dr Andrew Orr